opencog/atomspace/opencog/persist/proxy/README.md

    the ability to limit to a max AtomSpace size, and the ability to expire old/stale data.
 This would allow the cache to be used with HUGE disk DB's, without the risk of running out of RAM.

- * Implement a "LazyWriter".
-This does NOT immediately write-out (pass on) the Atoms that it is given, but instead sticks them into a buffer (or queue).
-The queue is drained at a later time, by different threads.
-Implementing this is actually easy: cogutils already has a thread-safe `async_buffer.h` which provides a write-back buffer: push stuff into it, and it eventually writes out.
-Not clear how useful this really is, since RocksDB already has a mess of threads to to stuff.
-On the other hand, maybe there's some savings possible from moving the atomspace-rocks code so it executes in the buffer, instead of slowing down the main AtomSpace processing thread(s).
-On the other hand, the main AtomSpace bottleneck appears to be the C++ `std::shard_ptr<>` template: it uses atomic cache-line locks, and most CPU's seem to have a shortage of these (they are in the CPU cache hardware.
-Proprietary design; its hard to find out who has what, but it can be measured, e.g. with the [AtomSpace benchmarks](https://github.com/opencog/benchmark).)
-   Might be worth a try, cause this is "easy".

  * Create a "Remembering Agent", which would be like the "CachingProxy in reverse" -- once RAM usage got too large, Atoms would be